- There is no singular cause of alcoholism, and it can affect anyone.

-If the alcoholic takes risks while drinking, he or she could put others in harm’s way.
-According to the Centers for Disease Control and Prevention (CDC), drunk driving, for example, takes 30 lives every day in the United States.
-Drinking is also associated with increased incidence of suicide and homicide.
+If someone with an alcohol addiction takes dangerous risks while drinking, they can also put others at risk.
+According to the Centers for Disease Control and Prevention (CDC), drunk driving, for example, takes 28 lives every day in the United States.
+Drinking is also associated with an increased incidence of suicide and homicide.

-These serious complications are another reason it’s important to treat this addiction early.
-But, nearly all of the risks of alcohol addiction are avoidable or treatable with long-term, successful recovery.
+These complications are reasons why it’s important to treat alcohol addiction early.
+Nearly all risks involved with alcohol addiction may be avoidable or treatable, with successful long-term recovery.

-For more information about alcoholism or to help a loved one find options for help, it may be best to talk to your doctor.
-He or she can refer you to local programs in your area, such as treatment centers or 12-step programs.
-Also, the following organizations may be useful:
+For more information about alcoholism or to help a loved one find options for help, it may be best to talk to a doctor.
+They can refer you to local programs, such as treatment centers or 12-step programs.
+Also, the following organizations may be helpful:

 Early treatment of alcoholism is most effective.
 Addictions that have gone on longer are harder to break.
 However, long-term addictions can be successfully treated.